 Tax Law Changes Effect Charitable Contributions

 2017 Tax Legislation impacts charitable giving in the United States.
-People like you have different tax incentives, which are important to understand in the good stewardship of your finances.
+Donors have different tax incentives, which are important to understand in the good stewardship of your finances.

 - “Clumping” of charitable gifts